yihui/yihui.org/content/en/2018-09-20-target-blank.md

 ![I'm just going to shoot myself](https://slides.yihui.org/gif/shoot-myself.gif)

-Long story short, when I add links to my web pages, I omit the protocol and domain in the URLs^[This makes the URLs more portable: when I change my domain name or protocol, I don't need to update these URLs.] if they are internal links to pages that are still on my website (under `https://yihui.org/`), e.g.,
+Long story short, when I add links to my web pages, I omit the protocol and domain in the URLs[^2] if they are internal links to pages that are still on my website (under `https://yihui.org/`), e.g.,

 ```md
 [the knitr website](/knitr/)